tejaser/Data_Cleanup_with_Polars/README.md

 - Please refer to the Python notebook `data_cleanup.ipynb` for code reference
 - Supporting blog is written on Medium at this [link](https://medium.com/@Tp70227/effortless-data-cleaning-in-python-with-polars-a-step-by-step-guide-d4282c7a8b4b)

+## Contributing

+Contributions are welcome!
+To contribute:

+- Fork the repository.

+- Create a new branch:

+- git checkout -b feature/your-feature-name

+- Make your changes and commit them:

+`git commit -m "Add your feature description"`

+- Push to your branch:

+`git push origin feature/your-feature-name`

+- Open a pull request.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.